-\textbf{Gumbel Shrinkage:} Controlling the number of activated patterns in the memory has proven to be advantageous for anomaly detection~\cite{graves2014neural, gong2019memorizing}.
-However, setting a hard shrinkage threshold fails to adapt to cases where abnormal signals are sufficient to reconstruct a normal image.
-Therefore, we consider a soft threshold to activate the top-$k$ most similar patterns in Memory Queue, wherein only the top-$k$ patterns will receive gradients, and the remainder could not be updated as expected.
-To extend gradient descent to more patterns in Memory Queue, inspired by Jang~\cite{jang2016categorical}, we present a \textit{Gumbel Shrinkage} schema: only activating the top-$k$ most similar patterns during the forward pass and distributing the gradient to all patterns during back-propagation.
-Our Gumbel Shrinkage schema is formulated as:
+\textbf{\textit{Gumbel shrinkage.}} Controlling the number of activated patterns in the memory has proven to be advantageous for anomaly detection~\cite{graves2014neural,gong2019memorizing}.
+However, setting a hard shrinkage threshold fails to adapt to cases where no suitable entries can be found in the memory.
+One natural workaround is to activate the top-$k$ similar patterns in the memory.
+However, this strategy restricts the gradient flow to only the top-$k$ memory entries, while the rest inactivated ones could not receive any gradients and be updated as expected.
+To extend gradients to all patterns in the memory, inspired by Jang~\cite{jang2016categorical}, we present a \textit{Gumbel Shrinkage} schema:

-where $\mathbf{w}$ denotes the similarity between the patch feature and patterns in Memory, $\texttt{sg}(\cdot)$ the stop-gradient operation, $\texttt{hs}(\cdot,t)$ the hard shrinkage operator with threshold $t$, and $\phi(\cdot)$ the Softmax function.
-In the forward pass, Gumbel Shrinkage ensures the combination of top-$k$ most similar patterns in Memory Queue; During the back-propagation, Gumbel Shrinkage is essentially a Softmax function.
-We apply Gumbel Shrinkage to Memory Queue in the in-painting block and Memory Matrix in the student generator.
+where $\mathbf{w}$ denotes the similarity between the image features and entries in Memory, $\texttt{sg}(\cdot)$ the stop-gradient operation, $\texttt{hs}(\cdot,t)$ the hard shrinkage operator with threshold $t$, and $\phi(\cdot)$ the Softmax function.
+In the forward pass, Gumbel Shrinkage ensures the combination of the top-$k$ most similar entries in the memory; During the back-propagation, Gumbel Shrinkage essentially functions as Softmax.
+We apply Gumbel Shrinkage to both Memory Queue and Memory Matrix in our framework.